 If you understand how your audience grows, did it expanded or contracted, and were there internal or external causes to these changes, then you can easily adapt your content to increase the number of followers and use this data for future posting.Relevant Showcase Dashboard

 Getting to know your audience is one of the most important Facebook KPIs that can define your overall channel strategy.
-By breaking your follower demographics into Gender, Country, City or Language, you can discover how many of them are engaging or converting with your content (depending on your specific goal) and customize your content to their specific requirements.
+By breaking your follower demographics into Gender, Country, City or Language, you can discover how many of them are engaging or converting with your content (depending on your specific goal) and customise your content to their specific requirements.
 You can look into the specific language of your audience which can define whether you need to translate your content or write in your mother-tongue.
 If you see the gender is predominant by women, you should modify your tone of writing to correspond their style.Performance Indicators

-Determine the right profile of your followers to understand how to personalize your content and deliver the right type of message.
+Determine the right profile of your followers to understand how to personalise your content and deliver the right type of message.
 If your findings generate new insights than previously thought, make sure to modify your strategy.Relevant Showcase Dashboard

 The Page Views metric can determine from which sources your Facebook Page has been visited and viewed.
 Additionally, you can track that metric over a specific period to see which channels bring you a higher number of referrals.
 If your top sources indicate that other social media channels, like Instagram or Twitter, have a higher amount of referrals, you should consider looking more into that specific channel.
 You can also separate Unique Page Views, meaning the number of single users interacting with your Page to get a clearer insight into your audience.
 If you see a specific spike on this metric’s dashboard, you can dig deeper to see if your post has been featured on another website.Performance Indicators